Macon man reported missing found dead

 MACON, Ga. — A man who was reported missing Friday has been found dead.

 According to Bibb County Sheriff's Office, deputies responded to a call right before 7:30 p.m.
-Saturday of a body found in an overgrown field at Broadway and Greter Street.
+Saturday of a body found in a clearing of an overgrown field near Broadway and Greter Street.

 Coroner Leon Jones says 46-year-old Abraham Lincoln Simmons III was found dead with a single gunshot wound to the head.
 Lt.
 Sean DeFoe with the Bibb County Sheriff's Office says the field his body was found at is across the street from a family member's home.

 His family reported him missing on Friday.
-He was last seen Thursday.
+He was last seen by family members Thursday when he left to pay a vehicle payment, according to a press release.

 Bibb County deputies say they're still investigating his death.